 Energizer says a 10-year shelf life, but we wouldn’t recommend waiting that long.
-The LA522 9V battery will pretty safely get you 6-7 years.
+The LA522 9V battery will safely get you 6-7 years.
 But again, always err on the side of caution and replace fire alarm batteries more frequently as your budget allows.

 Which type of / what size battery do I need for my smoke detectors?

 Usually, the smoke alarm battery will be AA (cylinder shape) or 9V (rectangular shape) depending on the year manufactured.
 The battery type should be displayed prominently somewhere on the battery itself.

 If you need help replacing or can’t figure out how to remove there are replacement service providers out there who can give you a hand.
-Not a bad idea when alarms are up in high ceilings or hard to reach places.
+Not a bad idea when alarms are up on high ceilings or in hard-to-reach places.
 Sometimes detectors are electric-powered and hardwired – in which case you won’t need to worry about replacing batteries.

 How often should I change the batteries in my smoke detectors?

 You’ll find smoke detectors on the market promising a 10-year sealed battery or 10 years of battery life – wrong.
 Don’t put your family’s safety in the care of a longshot marketing promise.
 Forget the manufacturer’s suggested battery life.

-Temperature, installation location & how well alarms are cleaned and maintain affect the life of the battery.
+Temperature, installation location, and how well alarms are cleaned and maintained affect the life of the battery.
 Replacement age depends on a number of factors and 10 years is by far more the exception than the rule.